vladikcomper/md-modules/modules/errorhandler/README.md

   - Support for symbols in RAM section (must be properly implemented in your project);
   - Advanced offset transformations: mask, upper/bottom boundary, add/subtract base address;
 - Added `assert` macro.
+- Implemented `KDebug` integration with the following new macros:
+  - `KDebug.WriteLine`
+  - `KDebug.Write`
+  - `KDebug.BreakLine`
+  - `KDebug.BreakPoint`
+  - `KDebug.StartTimer`
+  - `KDebug.EndTimer`
 - Added additional `Console.*` macros:
   - `Console.Clear`
   - `Console.Pause`
   - `Console.Sleep`
 - Improve readability of offsets and symbols in the exception header;
+- Renamed "Module:" field in exception header to "Offset:" for clarity;
 - **ASM68K version:** Support "case-sensitive" compile-flag;
 - **AS version:** Most of the M68K addressing modes are now supported in formatted strings.
 The following examples now work:
   - `%<.w #1234>`